Woodmont Doors section index

 Woodmont Doors has some awesome prefinished cabinet doors.
 If you were to stain or paint your own cabinet doors, most of us would use a brush on or wipe on stain, and most likely a brush on paint.
 Those with the equipment and more skill, would use an HVLP sprayer and possibly in a spray booth to keep air contaminates down.

 Well, Woodmont Doors actually bakes their finishes on their doors.
 Oven dried finishes.
 They come out with such luster and strength, that they are hard to beat.
-Each of the 3 wood choices has its select grouping of colors available.
+Maple and Oak wood choices hav their select grouping of colors available.
 Maple is the most dominate with the greatest selections.
 When requesting any of the six solid paint colors, those are applied to doors that have solid maple frames and a MDF panels.
-The MDF panel allows for a smoother finish on the panel, so we have been told.
+The MDF panel allows for a smoother finish on the panel, so Woodmont has informed us.
 So when requesting any stain color, the frame and panel of the door is wood.
 When requesting any of the six solid paint colors, the wood choice is Maple with an MDF panel.

 Here are photos of the actual stain blocks, sorted by wood choice.